by Scott Mehl

 After being turned down by Princess Carola of Vasa (daughter of the deposed Swedish King Gustaf IV Adolf), and Princess Adelheid of Hohenlohe-Langenburg (a niece of Queen Victoria), Napoleon III found his future bride – Eugénie de Montijo, Countess of Teba and Marquise of Ardales.
 The two had first met in 1849 at a reception at the Eylsée Palace.
 Just weeks after becoming Emperor, Napoleon announced the couple’s engagement, and they were married a week later.
 A civil ceremony was held on January 29, 1853 at the Tuileries Palace, followed by a religious ceremony on January 30, 1853 at the Cathedral of Notre-Dame in Paris.
 They had one son:

 - Napoléon, Prince Imperial (1856) – unmarried, died in 1879 while fighting in the Anglo-Zulu war

 The early years of Napoleon’s reign saw a very heavily censored press, and a Legislature which was almost unanimous in their support.
 By the early 1860s, the censorship had been eased and a more liberal regime emerged.
-The Emperor improved conditions for the poor, and made sure that education was mandatory and free for all French citizens.
-He promoted industry and banking, developed the rail system throughout France, and worked to built strong political and economic relationships with the United Kingdom and other allies throughout Europe.
+The Emperor improved conditions for the poor and made sure that education was mandatory and free for all French citizens.
+He promoted industry and banking, developed the rail system throughout France and worked to build strong political and economic relationships with the United Kingdom and other allies throughout Europe.